secblc/Blind-Croupier-Documentation/White Paper.md

 # House Edge or How Casino's earn money?
 A casino's revenue is formed from the house edge, (assured percentage return to the venue over time).
 We will develop games with different house edges.
-These include games with minimal house advantages requiring skills to play: for video poker, the house edge, given a player sticks to the best strategy possible, is 0.46%, for blackjack — 0.28% and the most popular games, in which success depends heavily on a player's luck: For roulette the house edge is 2.7\, for videoslots — 1-10.
+These include games with minimal house advantages requiring skills to play: for video poker, the house edge, given a player sticks to the best strategy possible, is 0.46%, for blackjack — 0.28% and the most popular games, in which success depends heavily on a player's luck: For roulette the house edge is 2.7%, for videoslots — 1-10%.

 * **For example:** Games like Roulette, the “Edge” is achieved by the casino paying slightly less than the “true” odds for a particular bet.
 For example, the true odds for a single Roulette number to win are 36 to 1, since there are 37 compartments on the wheel.
 However, winning bets are actually paid at 35 to 1.
-Therefore the house advantage is equal to 1/37*100 = 2.7%
+Therefore the house advantage is equal to 1/37*100 = 2.7%.
+In theory after 10 spins, betting 1 unit per spin, the average house profit will be 10 x 1 x 2.76% = 0.27 units.
+Of course, the casino may not win exactly 0.27 units; this figure is the average casino profit from each player if it had millions of players each betting for 10 spins at 1 unit per spin.

 # How Blind Croupier earn money?